 GOAL: This task is designed to provide opportunity to fully develop and synthesis your critical reading, research and textual analysis skills.

 PRODUCT: Essay

 FORMAT: Submit: Week 13

 Academic format

 Standard essay format

 2000 words

 You cannot focus on the same text that was explored in task 1 or 2.

 For information on research questions that might be attempted see Canvas

-Learning Outcome assessed 1 Depth of textual analysis 13 2 Effective application of literary criticism/ theory 2 3 Structuring, expressing and editing of effective critical arguments 3 4 Academic writing - grammar and referencing (attribution) 3 5 Demonstration of the ways in which texts speak to questions of freedom and power for humans and/or nonhumans and the intersections between different inequities 5 3 2 Effective application of literary criticism/ theory 3 Structuring, expressing and editing of effective critical arguments 4 Academic writing - grammar and referencing (attribution) 5 Demonstration of the ways in which texts speak to questions of freedom and power for
+CRITERIA: No. Learning Outcome assessed

+1 Depth of textual analysis 13

+2 Effective application of literary criticism/ theory 2

+3 Structuring, expressing and editing of effective critical arguments 3

+4 Academic writing - g grammar and referencing (attribution) 3

+e ways in which texts speak to questions of freedom and power for numans and the intersections between different inequities 5

+GENERIC SKILLS: